 Three former Pittsburgh Pirates players born on this date and one trade of note.

 On March 26, 1988, the Pirates sent pitcher Tim Drummond and catcher Mackey Sasser to the New York Mets in exchange for first baseman Randy Milligan and minor league pitcher Scott Henion.
 The Pirates acquired Sasser at the 1987 trading deadline for pitcher Don Robinson.
-It was the first season in the majors for the 25-year-old catcher, who went 0-for-4 in two games for the San Francisco Giants, then hit .217/.217/.217 in 12 games for the Pirates.
-Drummond made his Major League debut in September of 1987, getting six relief appearances.
+It was the first season in the majors for the 25-year-old catcher, who went 0-for-4 in two games for the San Francisco Giants, and then hit .217 in 12 games for the Pirates.
+Drummond made his Major League debut that previous September, getting six relief appearances.
 The 23-year-old pitcher had a 2.97 ERA and ten saves in 46 appearances at Triple-A in 1987 before his call-up.
-However, that strong ERA hid a 1.65 WHIP in his 63.2 innings of work.
 Henion had just turned 22 years old prior to the trade.
-He was a reliever in Class-A ball, who was in his second year of pro ball.
-He had a 3.34 ERA and 12 saves in 70 innings over 54 games.
-Milligan was 26 years old at the time, coming off a Triple-A season that saw him hit .326 in 136 games, with 99 runs, 28 doubles, 29 homers, 103 RBIs and 91 walks.
-He was a 1981 first round draft pick of the Mets, who just saw his first big league action that September, which amounted to two plate appearances over three games.
+He was a reliever in Class-A ball in his second year of pro ball.
+He had a 3.34 ERA and 12 saves in 54 games.
+Milligan was 26 years old at the time, coming off a Triple-A season that saw him hit .326 with 29 homers, 103 RBIs and 91 walks.
+He was a 1981 first round draft pick of the Mets, who just saw his first big league action that September.

 Jack McCarthy, left fielder for the 1898-99 Pirates.
 He debuted in pro ball in 1891 at 22 years old, playing for three different teams over two seasons in the New England League (no stats available), which was considered to be a Class-B league during the 1892 season.
-He was with Lynn and Manchester during the 1891 season, followed by joining Salem for 1892.
-McCarthy moved to the Class-B Southern Association to play for the Charleston Seagulls in 1893.
-He batted .310 in 85 games that year, with 24 doubles, six triples and seven homers, before getting his first shot at the majors in August.
-He spent parts of two seasons in the majors with the Cincinnati Reds (1893-94), batting .276/.351/.345 in 89 games, with 57 runs, 17 doubles, four triples, no homers and 43 RBIs.
-He had similar results each year, with a .282 average and a .709 OPS in 49 games in 1893, followed by a .270 average and a .683 OPS in 40 games in 1894.
-That second season was a disappointing number because offense was up all around baseball due to new rules put in place for pitchers in 1893 that heavily favored hitters.
-Offense started to go up in 1893, but it peaked in 1894, as pitchers took time to adjust.
-McCarthy spent part of 1894 back in the New England League with Brockton, his fourth different club for him from that league (no stats available).
-He mostly played for Indianapolis of the Western League that year after leaving the Reds.
-He hit .362 in 76 games for Indianapolis, with 51 extra-base hits, which included an astounding 24 triples.
-McCarthy played the entire 1895 season for Indianapolis.
-The Western League was then considered to be Class-A, which was the highest level of the minors at the time.
-He hit .420 that year, with 146 runs, 64 extra-base hits and 54 steals in 121 games.
+McCarthy moved up to the Southern Association to play for the Charleston Seagulls in 1893.
+He batted .310 in 85 games before getting his first shot at the majors that August.
+He spent parts of two seasons in the majors with the Cincinnati Reds (1893-94), batting .276 with 43 RBIs in 89 games.
+He had similar results each year, with a .709 OPS in 49 games in 1893 and a .683 OPS in 40 games in 1894.
+That second season was a disappointing number because offense was up all around baseball due to new rules for pitchers that heavily favored hitters as pitchers took time to adjust.
+McCarthy spent part of 1894 back in the New England League with Brockton, a fourth different club for him from that league.
+He mostly played for Indianapolis of the Western League after leaving the Reds, where he hit .362 in 76 games, with 51 extra-base hits, which included an astounding 24 triples.
+McCarthy played the entire 1895 season for Indianapolis (then considered to be Class-A), hitting .420 with 146 runs, 64 extra-base hits and 54 steals in 121 games.
 Despite that season, he spent the next two seasons back in Indianapolis.
-His 1896 stats are missing, but he batted .350 over 85 games in 1897, with 86 runs, 43 extra-base hits and 23 steals.
+His 1896 stats are missing, but he batted .350 in 85 games in 1897, with 86 runs, 43 extra-base hits and 23 steals.

 The Pirates acquired McCarthy in a seven-player trade with the Reds on November 10, 1897, in which the Pirates gave up star outfielder Mike Smith and 30-game winner Pink Hawley, while getting back five players.
 Part of the reason that Pittsburgh wanted McCarthy back was that Indianapolis was managed by Bill Watkins, who took over the managerial reins for the Pirates for 1898, so he was bringing in two of his own men from the 1897 season (Bill Gray was the other).
-McCarthy took over in left field for Smith, and while he didn’t provide the total offense that Smith did, he still had a .289 average, with 75 runs, 29 extra-base hits, 78 RBIs and a .716 OPS in 137 games during his first year in Pittsburgh (Pirates went by the name Patriots in 1898).
-He improved on those numbers in 1899, hitting .306 in 139 games, with 109 runs scored, 22 doubles, 17 triples, 69 RBIs, 28 stolen bases and a career best 39 walks, leading to a .782 OPS.
+McCarthy took over in left field for Smith, and while he didn’t provide the total offense that Smith did, he still hit .289 with 29 extra-base hits, 78 RBIs and 75 runs scored in 137 games during his first year in Pittsburgh (Pirates went by the name Patriots in 1898).
+In 1899, he improved on those numbers, hitting .306 with 109 runs scored, 69 RBIs, 28 stolen bases and 17 triples, leading to a .782 OPS.
 When the Pirates completed the Honus Wagner trade with Louisville on December 8, 1899, they acquired Hall of Fame left fielder Fred Clarke, leaving no room for McCarthy.
-Honus Wagner was a right fielder at the time, and they already had Ginger Beaumont in center field.
+Honus Wagner was a right fielder at the time and they already had Ginger Beaumont in center field.
 Four days after the Louisville trade, the Pirates sold McCarthy to the Chicago Orphans (Cubs) for $2,000.
 He would go on to play eight more seasons in the majors.